actionslens/action-linker/README.md

   - Converts local references to full GitHub URLs
   - Links directly to the corresponding file or directory in GitHub
 - **User-friendly buttons**
+  - Compact, stylish "Go" button with external link icon
+  - Positioned to the left of each `uses:` reference
-  - Styled to match GitHub's UI
+  - Styled to match GitHub's UI with a clean, modern design
-  - Includes hover and click effects
+  - Includes hover and click effects for better user interaction
-  - Adds an external link icon for clarity
+  - Tooltip shows detailed information about the linked resource
+  - Optimized size to avoid interfering with code readability

 ## Installation
+There are two ways to install this extension:

+### Installation from Chrome Web Store
+1. Visit the extension page in the Chrome Web Store: [GitHub Actions Linker](https://chromewebstore.google.com/detail/github-actions-linker-by/pgmijoajcjlbhpgnmckbehelkdejnfam?authuser=0&hl=iw)
+2. Click on the "Add to Chrome" button
+3. Confirm the installation

+### Local Installation (for developers)
 1. Download or clone this repository.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable **Developer mode** (toggle in the top right corner).